 Come and join the fun fun fun!

-The lines above are obviously no older than the 1960’s and may be American.
-However, the first four lines –concerning a Chinese restaurant (or laundry) – are reported by the Opies from the 1950s, when they were often used as an introduction to a counting-out rhyme – that is, for de-selecting from a group until the last person becomes `it’ or `he’ or ‘on’, in a chasing game for example.
+These lines are obviously no older than the 1960’s and may be American.
+The first four lines – concerning a Chinese restaurant (or laundry) – are reported by the Opies from the 1950s, when they were often used as an introduction to a counting-out rhyme – that is, for de-selecting from a group until the last person becomes `it’ or `he’ or ‘on’, in a chasing game for example.
 In that guise the rhyme continued with whatever was the local and current form of “Chinese counting” – something along the lines of:

 Eeny meeny macka racka